mWater/mwater-visualization/src/axes/Axis Design.md

  aggr: DEPRECATED: optional aggregation (e.g. sum)
  xform: optional transformation to be applied. object with `type` field.
 See below
  colorMap: optional array of { value: value of expression, post-transform, color: html color }
+ drawOrder: optional array of category values which define the order in which categories should be rendered
+ nullLabel: optional string for null category

 aggregation and transforms are mutually exclusive.